Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 An extra blanket on your bed in the winter months is often all it takes to push back the thermostat another couple degrees and cut your heating costs.

 Clean Your Dryer Lint Trap

-Remove the lint from your dryer trap after each load to maximize your dryer’s efficiency.
+Remove the dryer lint from your dryer's trap after each load to maximize the machine's efficiency.
 Then, scrub it down with soapy water and a brush once every couple months to remove any additional lint trapped in the screen.

 23 of 44